 Minn.
 Stat.
 CONTRACTING - BID LAWS Workpaper Section Yes No Reference § 471.345, G. For each contract for the purchase of supplies, materials, or equipment over Subd.
 15 \$25,000, did the municipality consider the availability, price and quality of supplies, materials, or equipment available through the state's cooperative purchasing venture before purchasing through another source Note: Exceptions to the competitive bidding requirements of Minn.
 Stat. § 471.345 exist for water tank service contracts, procurement from economically disadvantaged persons, shared hospital or ambulance service purchasing, fuel contracts for generation of municipal power, procurement from rehabilitation facilities, energy efficient projects, solid waste contracts, and town road construction or maintenance contracts based on terms of county contracts for adjoining roads.
 If a contract you audit falls into one of these categories, review the relevant exceptions to see if its criteria are met.
 See Minn.
 Stat. §§ 471.345, subds.
 5b, 8, 10, 11, 12, 13, and 19; and 400.04.
-30003.
+3uous.
 30, 0, 10, 11, 12, 13, and 17, and 400.04. § 471.35 H. Other Considerations Specifications on contracts.
 If sealed bids were solicited, were the specifications written so as not to exclude all but one type or kind of supplies or equipment?
-2. Interest in contract.
+T T 2.
+Interest in contract.
 (See Conflicts of Interest Section, page 2-1.) § 574.26 Contractor's performance and payment bonds.
-Contractors doing public 3 work are required to give both a performance bond and a payment bond in an amount not less than the contract price if the contract is more than \$75,000. annount not rest unan une contract price in une contract is more unan que, e, a.
+Contractors doing public 3 37 1.20 work are required to give both a performance bond and a payment bond in an amount not less than the contract price if the contract is more than \$75,000. amount not less than the contract price if the contract is more than \$75,000. a.
 Were bonds received for all contracts greater than \$75,000? b.
 Were the amounts sufficient? b.
-Were the amounts sufficient. § 574.261, Note: If the project is under \$50,000, contractor may provide for irrevocable bank letter subd.
-1a of credit in place of a performance bond provided the letter of credit is subject to the same conditions as a performance bond. • For school district contracts limited to the purchase of a finished tangible product, see note in Part II.D., infra. § 471.6161 I. Group Insurance Any political subdivision that provides group insurance for 25 or more employees must comply with certain bidding requirements in contracting for or renewing said insurance.
+Were the amounts sufficient? § 574.261, Note: If the project is under \$50,000, contractor may provide for irrevocable bank letter subd.
+1a of credit in place of a performance bond provided the letter of credit is subject to the same conditions as a performance bond.
+For school district contracts limited to the purchase of a finished tangible product, see note in Part II.D., infra. , § 471.6161 I. Group Insurance Any political subdivision that provides group insurance for 25 or more employees must comply with certain bidding requirements in contracting for or renewing said insurance.
 1. Was the request for proposals (RFP) in writing?
-2. Did the RFP include: the comment to be amounted to a. the coverage to be provided; b. the criteria for evaluation of proposals; and c. the aggregate claims record for the appropriate period?
+2. Did the RFP include: a. the coverage to be provided; b. the criteria for evaluation of proposals; and c. the aggregate claims record for the appropriate period?
 3. Was the RFP notice placed in a newspaper or trade journal at least 21 days before the final date for submitting proposals?
+Defore the final date for submitting brobosais?